tjhillard/easteregg.js/README.md

 # EasterEgg.js
-:tada: Fun and easy way to add easter eggs and cheat codes to your webpages :tada:
+:tada: Fun and easy way to add easter eggs and cheat codes to your webpages :video_game:

 # API